liuxin0824/DEG_rebuttal/README.md

 |drawer-open|0.00|**1.00**|
 |faucet-close|0.13|**0.95**|

+We strictly follow their official tutorials for reproduction, using both official models and fine-tuning code.
+For RoboReward, we directly plugg its official 8B model into the DrQv2 framework.
+For RoboDopamine, we annotate the fine-tuning videos (same as those used in DEG) following its official instructions, fine-tune its official 8B model, and employ the same RL framework.
+Their RL backbone and settings are both identical to those of DEG.
 Please refer to **Section17.
 Analysis of roboreward & robodopamine results and training curves per trial.** for detailed result analysis.

 ___